openrxivlabs/openrxivlabs.org/blog/2026-07-23-reader-button/index.md

+---
-## Why we’re expanding the openRxiv Labs Curvenote Reader experiment
+title: 'Why we’re expanding the openRxiv Labs Curvenote Reader experiment'
+---

 Read on for early results and what we’ll be looking at in the next phase